We each have a story. The question is: Are you writing yours?

 In my father’s last months of life, when he was fighting his last battle with cancer, I cherished every moment and conversation I had with him, not knowing what day would be his last.
 When we were away from each other, he would often remind me to “take a good hike and breathe in all the natural beauty and share it.”
 “I live through that,” he explained.
 I also shared with him my struggles with my career.
 He told me to follow happiness and to grow to become the best version of myself.

 In early 2015, my father’s health took a sudden turn for the worst.
 I caught a last-minute flight from Seattle to Minnesota on a Sunday to be with him.
 The following morning, he passed away in his bed.
-My mother, sister, and I were there with him at his bedside holding his hands as he took his last breathe.
+My mother, sister, and I were there with him at his bedside holding his hands as he took his last breath.

 My father’s passing has left a void in my life, and a large part of me is broken by the loss.
 At the same time, his words and memories are and will always be with me.
 He left me with the greatest gift: the lesson that life is too short to do anything less than what you love.